 10 Top Tips to help Resolve Tension

 A few days ago I published an article which was originally written for EPTA (European Piano Teachers Association) last year, and was published in the Piano Professional Magazine.
-This article focused on resolving tension at the piano, and many of you have subsequently contacted me asking for a few tips regarding tension, to remember whilst practising….
+This article focused on resolving tension at the piano.
+Many of you have subsequently contacted me asking for a few tips regarding tension, to remember whilst practising.
+So…

 Resolving Tension in Piano Playing: Article for EPTA’s Piano Professional

-We all know too much tension can ruin piano playing, yet alleviating this issue generally takes time and lots of work.
-There are many ways of dealing with the uncomfortable, tight feeling which often accompanies a fixed, tense disposition at the piano.
-The following article was originally written for the Piano Professional Magazine, an EPTA (European Piano Teachers…
+Most of us know that too much tension can ruin piano playing.
+Reducing this tension usually requires time and lots of work.
+There are many ways to address the uncomfortable, tight feeling.
+This feeling often accompanies a fixed and tense disposition at the piano.
+The following article was originally written for the Piano Professional Magazine, an…

 15 Top Tips for Successful Sight-reading